informalsystems/hermes/guide/src/config.md

 ### `[global]`

-The global section has parameters that apply globally to the relayer operation.
+The `global` section has parameters that apply globally to the relayer operation.

 #### Parameters

 * __strategy__: Specify the strategy to be used by the relayer.
-Currently only `naive` is supported.
+Default: `all` Two options are currently supported:
+    - `all`: Relay packets and perform channel handshakes.
+    - `packets`: Relay packets only.

 * __log_level__: Specify the verbosity for the relayer logging output.
 Valid options are 'error', 'warn', 'info', 'debug', 'trace'.
 Default value is `info`.
   For more information on parametrizing the log output, see the section [help/log-level][log-level].

 Here is an example for the `global` section: